drone-plugins/drone-artifactory/docs/ADD_BUILD_DEPENDENCIES_README.md

 #  Adds dependencies from the local file-system to the build info
 This step is used to add dependencies from the local file-system to the build info.
 The dependencies are added to the build info in the Artifactory server.
+Notes:
+- No JFrog CLI required.
+The plugin uses the JFrog Go Client SDK.
+- Dependencies are saved locally as build-info partials.
+Use `publish-build-info` or set `publish_build_info: true` to publish aggregated build-info.
+- To collect from Artifactory instead of filesystem, set `from_rt: true` and provide a `dependency` pattern or a `spec_path`.

 ###  Add dependencies with a dependency pattern:
 ```yaml